-TMC Class B motorhomes may be equipped with an accessory light bar (only available on select TMC Class B motorhomes).
+Your TMC Class B motorhomes may be equipped with an accessory light bar.
 This lighting unit consists of powerful flood and spotlights.
 The light bar is for OFF-ROAD USE ONLY.
 Check state and local laws for regulations that pertain to the legal use of accessory vehicle lighting.